javaplus/MadScientist/lessons/Led.md

 ## Resistors

  One simple way to lower the voltage in a circuit is to use a resistor.
 A resistor simply resists (or restricts) the flow of electricity.
-You could use a resistor to lower the voltage to safer levels, but we are going to be lazy and try a different approach when we use the 2 Volt LEDs.
+You could use a resistor to lower the voltage to safer levels, but we are going to be lazy and try a different approach when we use the 2 volt LEDs.

  ![Resistor](/lessons/images/resistor.png)

-For now we will continue using the blue LED which can handle the 3 Volts from the Pico and NOT use a resistor.
+For now we will continue using the blue LED which can handle the 3 volts from the Pico and NOT use a resistor.

 # Controlling LED with PICO

 Now we will look at how to use code on the Pico to control an LED.

-Grab your blue LED or any LED rated for 3 Volts.
+Grab your blue LED or any LED rated for 3 volts.
 Take a red wire and connect the long leg of the LED into the GP16 pin on the Pico.
 "GP " stands for General Purpose Input Output.
 Connect the short leg of the LED to a GND pin on the Pico.

 ![Blink Diagram](/lessons/images/simple_led2_bb.png)